wp-plugins/custom-stock-widget/readme.txt

 == Upgrade Notice ==

-= 1.0 =
+= 1.1 =

-This version fixes numerous bugs reported by our community.
-Please upgrade for an enhanced experience.
+Upgrade to get the latest fixes and feature improvements